KarlPurk/redux-decorators/readme.md

 1. IReducer
 2. IStore

-# Motivation
-The main motivation behind this project was to learn more about TypeScript, Angular 2 and Redux while improving the syntax for implementing Redux in Angular 2 applications.

 # Disclaimer
 My experience of Angular 2, Redux and TypeScript is limited.
 This project has been used as a learning experience.
 With this in mind, any corrections in terms